Phong-Kaster/Design-Pattern-In-Programming/README.md

 - If an object has too many properties, it'll be complex.

-A Builder pattern includes these basic component above:
+A Builder pattern includes these basic components below:

 - **Product** represents for the objects be created, this object is complex & has many properties.